blacitea/eventfill/README.md

 * Create and update your own events and/or talent profiles
 * Messaging system, including automatic messages to attendees and scheduled talents if event is cancelled
 * Ability to invite talents to your own events
-* Register to attend an event
+* Register to attend an event and later cancel registration if desired
 * Quick view of your own events, scheduled gigs, and events you are attending
 * Accept or reject invitations to appear at events